 The program consists of eight weekly sessions with a focus on embedding the tic strategies or “competing responses” into everyday life.
 The focus of the sessions is on identification of the frequency and severity of tics and teaching alternate strategies to the child.
 These new strategies help the child manage his or her tic disorder with discretion and confidence.
-The initial visit for evaluation generally lasts about two hours.
-Weekly sessions are approximately 45-60 minutes in length.
+The initial visit for evaluation generally lasts 60-90 minutes.
+Weekly sessions range from 30-60 minutes in length.
 Our program is highly dependent on the commitment of your child adhering to the practice sessions outside of clinic time.
 An occupational therapy practitioner will work with your child or youth to promote active participation in activities or occupations that are meaningful in his or her daily life.
-Our occupational therapists will work to help your child develop a competing response for their tics, thereby limiting the interruption of tics on their health, well-being and development.
+Our occupational therapists will work to help your child develop a competing response for their tics, thereby limiting the interruption of tics on their health, well-being and participation in activites.

-The innovative clinic housed at Children’s of Alabama and associated with the University of Alabama at Birmingham (UAB) has led to UAB and a consortium of Southern universities being named one of the 10 Tourette Syndrome Association Centers of Excellence by the Tourette Syndrome Association—Tourettecarecenters.org.
+The innovative clinic housed at Children’s of Alabama and associated with the University of Alabama at Birmingham (UAB) is one of the designated Tourette Syndrome Association Centers of Excellence.